Chapmip/8051-assembly-c-i2c-timers-serial/README.md

 **Purpose:**

-Empties the receive buffer of any characters, returning with it empty
+Empties the receive buffer of any characters, returning with it empty.

 **Arguments:**